apocalyptech/w3scriptmerge/README.md

 Changelog
 ---------

+ - December 11, 2021
+   - Add support for *both* UTF-16 BOM markers, though I've yet to come across an example of the other

  - December 10, 2021
    - Came across a mod script encoded in UTF-8 but with a BOM mark;
      added support for handling that properly